zhouwg/kantv/README.md

 ### Hot topics

-- Android multimode AI agent(ASR, TTS, CV, NLP, LLM ..., an open source GPT-4o style AI agent for Android device) by <a href="https://github.com/ggerganov/ggml">GGML</a> + <a href="https://github.com/Tencent/ncnn">Tencent NCNN</a>
+- Android multimode AI agent(ASR, LLM, TTS, CV, NLP, ..., an open source GPT-4o style AI agent for Android device) by <a href="https://github.com/ggerganov/ggml">GGML</a> + <a href="https://github.com/Tencent/ncnn">Tencent NCNN</a>

 - <a href="https://github.com/zhouwg/kantv/issues/121">improve the quality of Qualcomm QNN backend for GGML</a>